BioBoost/ParticulaTPH/README.md

 ```
 char addr = 0x76 << 1;  // We need to shift the address 1 bit because mbed uses 8 bit addresses forr the I2C bus
 ```
-There still is the problem left of defining your pinout so the microcontroller can comunicate with the sesor:
+There still is the problem left of defining your pinout so the microcontroller can comunicate with the sensor:
 ```
 BME280 TphI2c = BME280(SDA, SCL, addr);
 ```